qbead/qbeadWebsite/content/book/rotation.md

 # Summary

 Let's tie all of these concepts together to describe your ride on the merry-go-round!
+On your first ride, you chose a horse on the outer ring of the merry-go-round.
 Now, imagine a second ride where you chose the yellow horse to your left (closer to the center) instead.
 How would the following properties of your trip change: Angular displacement, angular velocity, linear velocity, angular acceleration?

 ![Here's a picture of this merry-go-round ride!
 Notice that the different radii for the canopy, inner horse, and outer horse.
 How will that affect their linear and rotational velocities? <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/bookpics/merry-go-round.png)